Azure/kusto-copy/documentation/setup.md

 * Execute queries on the source database
 * Ingest data, create temporary tables and run queries on the destination database
-* Generate read / write SAS tokens in ADLS gen 2 storage container to export data and have it read for ingestion
+* Generate read / write SAS tokens in ADLS gen 2 storage container to export data and have it read for ingestion & also write directly audit blobs

  By default, the identity of the user logged into Azure CLI.
 In general, that is **your identity**.